How to Prevent Chargeback Fraud from Happening to Your Small Business

 • Proactive Dispute Resolution: If a customer signals dissatisfaction, offer solutions—such as refunds or exchanges—before the issue escalates to a chargeback.

-• Customer Verification: Utilize methods like CVV verification and address matching to ensure the transaction is genuine.
+• Customer Verification: Utilize methods like CVV verification and address matching (AVS) to ensure the transaction is genuine.

 • Employee Training: Ensure your staff understands the nuances of chargeback fraud and the importance of adhering to verification protocols.